 It is furthermore shock and waterproof so you can feel confident using it under demanding conditions.
 Also key is the battery life.
 This battery-powered device comes with a CR 2032 battery in the purchase.
 Speaking of which, the purchase also includes:

 But the Feyachi Reflex Sight isn’t all as spotless as you’d like it to be.
-Although not for every device, many devices come with loose lenses that tend to fall out.
-There have also been complaints regarding a blurry, fuzzy reticle, which, however, the company addressed later on.
+Although not for every device, but many devices come with loose lenses that tend to fall out.
+There have also been complaints regarding a blurry, fuzzy reticle, which however, the company addressed later on.

 Next up, we have the Red Green Dot Gun Sight from Ohuhu.
 If you are looking for something along the lines of the feyachi sight, then the Ohuhu Red Green Dot Gun Sight is right up your alley!

 The Red Green Dot Gun Sight from Ohuhu is undeniably one of the more value for money sights out there.
-This is a battery-powered device so you have a long runtime to work with.
+This is a battery powered device so you have a long runtime to work with.
 It comes with its 3V battery too.
-The Ohuhu sight measures 4.7 x 3.7 x 1.4 inches in dimensions and 4.2 ounces weight, which is pretty compact and lightweight for your aiming practices.
+The Ohuhu sight measures 4.7 x 3.7 x 1.4 inches in dimensions and 4.2 ounces weigh, which is pretty compact and lightweight for your aiming practices.

 Throw it in the back of the car or inside the pocket.
 No bulk, no nothing.
 But don’t fall for the timid size and weight because this guy is anything but.
 To add to the convenience, this sight also has a built-in mount.
 The built-in mount is perfect for slapping onto your standard rifle bases.
 As for the aiming features, this Ohuhu Red Green Dot Gun Sight offers you a total of 4 reticle patterns and 4 dots in different sizes.

 The downside?
-Users usually complain about the Ohuhu’s blurry reticle and incompetence to zero on target.
-Moving on from that, the Ohuhu Red Green Dot Gun Sight does have a pretty great corrected parallax and an Allen head screw type windage and elevation click adjustments, with locking screw.
+Users usually complaint about the Ohuhu’s blurry reticle and incompetence to zero on target.
+Moving on from that, the Ohuhu Red Green Dot Gun Sight does have a pretty great corrected parallax and an Allen head screw type wind age and elevation click adjustments, with locking screw.
 Ease to operate.
 Definitely a plus.

 And the 3rd device to make it to our list of the best cheap reflex sights is quite possibly one of the most well rated and received sights in its class: the Red & Green Dot Sight 4 Reticles Reflex Sight from Pinty.

-It will also add minimal weight to the top of your gun so that you can make the most unadulterated aims and targets!
+It will also add minimal weight in top of your gun so that you can make the most unadulterated aims and targets!
 Speaking of which, this device will fit on all weapons with a 20mm rail.
-It is easy to install with Weaver Picatinny rails.
+It is easy to install with weaver pica tinny rails.

 Now for the meatier features.
 The Pinty Reflex sight offers you a 32mm objective lens with a Field of View (FOV) of almost 16 meters at 100.
 You get 4 reticle patterns and also a color choice between red and green dot.
 Like we said before, the color reticles aren’t a huge feature for us, but we appreciate the choice and many people seem to like tread between the 2 for bright or not-so-bright conditions.